tomsoderlund/ExportThings/README.md

 Notes
 -----

-- Tested with Things 2.0.1 and OS X Mountain Lion.
+- Tested with Things 2.2.1 and OS X Mountain Lion.
+- New afplay command in the end is fixed to using the Glass sound.
+Change to suit your taste.

 To dos
 ------